jaxyfury/Ambariops/docs/UI_IMPROVEMENT_PLAN.md

 ### Centralized Mock Data

--   To ensure UI components are data-agnostic, all static and hardcoded data will be centralized in `packages/api/src/mocks/mock-data.ts`.
-No UI component will contain hardcoded display data.
+-   To ensure UI components are data-agnostic, all static and hardcoded data is centralized in `packages/api/src/mocks/mock-data.ts`.

 ### TanStack Query for API Operations

--   All API interactions (CRUD operations) will be managed by TanStack Query (`@tanstack/react-query`).
+-   All API interactions (CRUD operations) are managed by TanStack Query (`@tanstack/react-query`).
--   Queries and mutations will be organized into a dedicated services layer (e.g., `apps/web/src/lib/api/services.ts`), providing a clean, reusable, and maintainable data-fetching layer.
+-   Queries and mutations are organized into a dedicated services layer (`apps/web/src/lib/api/services.ts`), providing a clean, reusable, and maintainable data-fetching layer.

-### Mock Data Fallback

--   The application will be configured to use MSW (Mock Service Worker) in development.
--   In case of an API failure or when running in a disconnected development mode, the data-fetching hooks will be designed to gracefully fall back to the mock data, ensuring the UI remains fully functional.

 ### User-Friendly Toast Notifications

--   Toast notifications (powered by `react-hot-toast`) will be used for providing feedback on user actions.
+-   Toast notifications (powered by `react-hot-toast`) are used for providing feedback on user actions.
--   Notifications will be context-aware (success, error, info) and will include actionable buttons where appropriate (e.g., a "Retry" button on a failed API call).
+-   Notifications are context-aware (success, error, info).

 ---